benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 fingerprinting variable</span>".
-Tracking systems often use a fingerprint of a user's HTTP headers to help track them across different websites, and the <tt>DNT:&nbsp;1</tt> header &mdash; given its low use &mdash; adds uniqueness to the user's headers and may actually make them easier to track.</p>
+Tracking systems often use a fingerprint of a user's HTTP headers to help track them across different websites, and the <tt>DNT:&nbsp;1</tt> header &mdash; given its low use &mdash; adds uniqueness to the user's headers that may actually make them easier to track.</p>

 <p>Since then, Apple has been steadily rolling out what it calls "<a